 Welcome to my website!

-I also co-founded WFH Research, a project that studies the shift to working from home and its implications for businesses, managers, and workers in the United States and around the world.
+I also co-founded the WFH Research project to study the shift to work from home and its implications for businesses, managers, and workers in the US and around the world.

 Contact